-Introduced in Ubuntu 11.04, multi-touch and gesture support has been gaining good amount of attention from developers at Canonical.
-Ubuntu now has full support for multitouch gestures.
+Ubuntu has full support for multitouch gestures.
 This means that anyone with a touch-enabled device or interface can use the multitouch features.
 Once triggered, resizing and moving windows in touch-friendly devices can be done using three fingered tap on an application window.

-Ubuntu 13.04 improves upon the functionalities incorporated in Ubuntu 11.10 for options to enable two-finger scrolling similar to Mac os x laptops and desktops.
-This setting can be enabled from System Setting > Mouse and Touchpad > Touchpad.
+Ubuntu also supports two-finger scrolling similar to Apple os x laptops and desktops.
+This setting can be enabled from System Setting - Mouse and Touchpad.
 Select "Two-finger scrolling" from the Scrolling options.
 You can also search for Mouse and Touchpad from the Dash search bar and enable the option.
 Please note that enabling two finger scrolling will disable edge scrolling.